jazminfuentesb/jazminfuentesb/README.md

 **About Me**

 *  💻 I'm interested in:
-    * Web Development (HTML, CSS and JavaScript).
+    * Web Development (HTML, CSS and JavaScript)
-    * Machine Learning (Python and using Jupiter for bioinformatics).
+    * Machine Learning (Python) using Jupiter for bioinformatics
     * Data Science (Python)
 *  📝 I'm currently learning:
     * Data Science with Python